 Projectionism was made for the ICO’s Cinema of Ideas project and was generously enabled by the East Anglian Film Archive.
 The film was made in response to an open call for cinema memories shared by the cinema workers, makers and thinkers who keep film culture alive and well; an experiment in collaboration for a time of separation.

-From 1st June 2022 to 1st June 2023, the film is available to book for in-cinema and online screenings free of charge (you’d just need to cover any transport costs).
+Until 2nd May 2023, the film is available to book for in-cinema and online screenings free of charge (you’d just need to cover any transport costs).
 Email bookings to enquire.